 If the roots aren’t viable, you may have the option of a bridge or a dental implant.
 With a fixed bridge, the prosthetic tooth is supported by crowns that are placed on healthy teeth on either side of the gap.
 The bridge itself is a one-piece unit consisting of the replacement tooth plus the adjacent crowns.

 In contrast, a high-tech dental implant is a replacement tooth that’s supported not by your other teeth, but by a screw-like post of titanium metal, which is inserted into the jaw in a minor surgical procedure.
 Dental implants have the highest success rate of any tooth-replacement method (over 95 percent); they help preserve the quality of bone on the jaw; and they don’t result in weakening the adjacent, healthy teeth — which makes implants the treatment of choice for many people.

 So whether you’re crooning for ten thousand adoring fans or just singing in the shower, there's no reason to let a broken tooth stop the show: Talk to us about your tooth-restoration options!
 If you would like additional information, please contact us or schedule an appointment for a consultation.
 You can learn more by reading the Dear Doctor magazine articles “Repairing Chipped Teeth” and “Dental Implants vs. Bridgework.”

-Welcome to the Blog of Family and Aesthetic Dentistry
+Welcome to the Blog of Family Care Dentistry

 Whether you are an existing patient or searching for a dentist in the Laurel, MD area, we’re excited you are here.
 With the dental industry advancing, we recognize the importance of keeping our patients and visitors up to date with all of the new and exciting things taking place in our practice.